-Filed under: Politics and Social Tagged: | The National Debt
+Filed under: Politics and Social | Tagged: The National Debt |

-Michael Hawkins is a resident of Maine who loves biology.
+Michael holds a BA in Biology with a minor in Philosophy.
 He likes to spend his free time hiking and defending science, though not usually at the same time.
 Contrary to popular (but not scientific) belief, the positive and appropriate perception of science is undermined by religion, alternative medicine, the U.S. education system, and most science journalists.

-| Copyleft on Thought of the day | |
+somdeblahiriyahoocoi… on Thought of the day | |

-| Lurker111 on Thought of the day | |
+Somdeb Lahiri on Thought of the day | |

-| Michael Hawkins on Thought of the day | |
+Somdeb Lahiri on Thought of the day | |

-Filed under: Politics and Social Tagged: | The National Debt
+Filed under: Politics and Social | Tagged: The National Debt |

 Blog at WordPress.com.
-Theme: Digg 3 Column by WP Designer.
+WP Designer.

 Ignoring the fact that war spending should be counted as stimulus, along with the Bush tax cuts, assuming that Keynes had his ducks in a row (clearly not, he would argue that it doesn’t matter who gets tax cuts, what the government spends on and whether we actually get anything for the spending), and that the size of the debt is really of no consequence it’s its size as compared to GDP and other things that is troubling, and leaving out the impacts of inflation…